squti/Guru/README.md

 ```
 That's it !

-This example shows how to put and get a string.
+This example only shows how to put and get a string.
 You can use other methods to work with other data types.
 ### Configuration
-The default Preferences file name is `APPLICATION_ID.Default_App_Preference` <br/>
+Default Preferences file name is `com.github.squti.guru.Default_App_Preference` <br/>
-(example: com.github.squti.guru.Default_App_Preference)<br/>

 And the default Preferences mode is `MODE_PRIVATE`

 But you can change them using `GuruConfig`, in your Application class in the `#onCreate()` method.